-A succession planning policy was formalised in March 2019, which requires that succession risk assessments be performed on all individuals in the senior management layer and in the certification layer.
-The nominations committee uses this data to keep a succession plan up to date for the senior managers and to determine the skills, experience and training necessary to provide potential successors.
+A succession planning policy is formalised and in place, which requires that succession risk assessments be performed on all individuals in the senior management layer and in the certification layer.
+The Nominations Committee uses this data to keep a succession plan up to date for the senior managers and to determine the skills, experience and training necessary to provide potential successors.

-Further to the above, the Group has implemented various policies and Frameworks to address People Risk and create a happy, healthy and risk aware culture, such as the Diversity & inclusion Policy, The Home Working in Exceptional Circumstances Policy, and The Learning & Development Framework.
+Further to the above, the Group has implemented various policies and Frameworks to address People Risk and create a happy, healthy and risk aware culture, such as the Diversity & Inclusion Policy, The Home Working in Exceptional Circumstances Policy, and The Learning & Development Framework.